Like every person who is self-critical, finding your way to improve yourself can differ depending on the role and responsibilities you have.

 This is far from a final solution, but my first iteration is about things to look for when finding a way to measure success.

-As someone insecure with a low profile, I am always looking back in time analyzing what things I could have done differently.
+As someone insecure with a low profile, I am always looking back in time and analyzing what things I could have done differently.

 - Measuring what for each one of us is a success can be diverse and this is a subjective matter.
 What being successful means for me can be nothing for others and vice versa.